Rightpoint/RaisinToast/README.md

 @property (strong, nonatomic) RZMessagingWindow *errorWindow;
 ```

-In implementation add private method:
+In implementation add private method to create the default messaging window and provide an error domain for the messages based on the bundle ID:

 ```objc
 - (void)setupMessagingWindow